Anomalous universal quantum transport in 2D asymptotic quasiperiodic system

-The multiple MITs with the scalings in Eq.~\eqref{scaling}, which are universal, have a profound mechanism.
-Note that $1/\Gamma$ denotes the time scale, during which each particle is scattered once.
-The flux $\phi$ splits the original Bloch band into $q$ magnetic bands, which dominate the ballistic bulk transport in the weak relaxation limit, giving a band metal phase (Metal II).
-In the opposite limit with large relaxation due to strong scattering, the phase information associated with magnetic flux is wiped out, hence the band splitting between the magnetic bands is removed.
-Then the ballistic transport dominated by the original Bloch band is resulted, rendering the Metal I region.
-The most nontrivial region is in-between, in which the conductivity relaxation and the flux effect compete, providing the underlying mechanism of the universal scalings at the critical transitions.
-Since the magnetic unit cell is expanded to be $q$ times of the original one, a quasiparticle may see the magnetic unit cell only after it can coherently hop $q$ sites without being fully scattered out.
-This leads to the critical relaxation rate $\Gamma_{c2}$ that is proportional to $q$-th order of the hopping couplings, i.e. $\sim (t_y/t_x)^q$.
-Beyond this critical value, the coherent hopping of quasiparticles is limited within a unit cell.
-Thus the particles experience an effective quasiperiodic system, instead of periodic system with magnetic bands, rendering the intermediate insulating phase.
+which are universal and have profound mechanism.
+Note that $1/\Gamma$ denotes a time scale, during which each particle is scattered once.
+The flux $\phi$ splits the original Bloch band into $q$ magnetic bands, which dominate the ballistic bulk transport in the weak relaxation limit, giving a band metal phase (Metal II), in which $\sigma_{yy}\propto\Gamma^{-1}$, similar to Drude model.
+In the opposite strong $\Gamma$ limit, the phase information associated with magnetic flux is wiped out, so the band splitting between the magnetic bands is removed.
+Then the ballistic transport is dominated by the original Bloch band results, rendering the Metal I region.
+In this region, the conductivity is $\sigma_{yy}\propto\Gamma^{-2}$, which arises from both the dephasing and decay of particles in the case of strong relaxation (each effect contributes to a factor $\Gamma^{-1}$ of $\sigma_{yy}$).
+The most nontrivial region is in-between, in which the relaxation and AQP effect compete, rendering the mechanism of the universal scalings at the critical transitions.
+The particles see the magnetic unit cell only after it can coherently hop $q$ sites without being fully scattered since the magnetic unit cell is expanded by $q$ times.
+This leads to a critical relaxation rate $\Gamma_{c2}$ proportional to $q$-th order of the hopping couplings, i.e. $\sim (t_y/t_x)^q$, beyond which the coherent hopping of particles is limited within a unit cell, and then they experience an effective quasiperiodic system, instead of periodic system with magnetic bands, giving the intermediate insulating phase.